department of psychology

 Does the research in fourth and fifth years count for course credit?

 Students must begin research during their senior year so that it is completed by the end of their fifth year.
-Research conducted in the fifth year counts for credit as students carry out their research through their independent study courses.
+However, only the two courses (6 credits) listed above under Fourth Year count as credit for the Master's degree.

 Can a B.A.-B.S./M.A. student participate in the undergraduate Psychology Honors Program?

 Yes, students may be enrolled in both the Psychology Honors Program and the B.A.-B.S./M.A. program.
-The M.A. second-year research project may be an extension of the research constituting the undergraduate honors thesis.
+The Master's research project may be an extension of the research constituting the undergraduate honors thesis.

 Who should a student talk to about this program for more information?